kristenflorey/markdown-notes/react.md

 ## State <a id="state"></a>
 **State** is a JavaScript object that contains data relevant to a component
+- State is similar to `props`, but it is private and fully controlled by the component. `props` don't change over time, but `state` does.
 - State must be initialized when a component is created
 - Updating `state` on a component causes the component to (almost) instantly rerender
   -  State can **only** be updated using the function `setState`